clohr/flask-vue3/README.md

-# Flask Backend/VueJS Frontend
+# Falcon Backend/VueJS Frontend

-This is basic scaffold for creating a Python Flask backend using a VueJS frontend.
+This is basic scaffold for creating a Python Falcon backend using a VueJS frontend.
 The frontend was created using Vue CLI 3.